Sequential Least-Squares Estimators with Fast Randomized Sketching for Linear Statistical Models: Introduction

 where the sketching matrices \(S_0,\ldots, S_t,\ldots\) are independent and identically distributed (i.i.d.) of size \(m \times N\), with \(m \ll N\) and \(\nabla f({\beta}; {X}, {Y}) := X^{\top}(X\beta - Y)\).
 The theoretical results in \citep{derezinski2024recent} guarantee that, with high probability, the prediction error can decay at a constant rate and the output can serve as a high-precision estimator for \(\beta\).

-In \citep{ozaslan2019iterative}, the convergence rate of IHS is significantly improved by incorporating a momentum term and using a fixed sketching matrix $\hat{S} \in \mathbb{R}^{m \times N}$ to approximate the Hessian matrix, denoted as \(\hat{H} = X^{\top}\hat{S}^{\top}\hat{S}X\).
+In \citep{ozaslan2019iterative}, the convergence rate of IHS is significantly improved by incorporating a momentum term, leading to the momentum iterative Hessian sketch (M-IHS) method.
+M-IHS uses a fixed sketching matrix $\hat{S} \in \mathbb{R}^{m \times N}$ to approximate the Hessian matrix, denoted as \(\hat{H} = X^{\top}\hat{S}^{\top}\hat{S}X\).
 This approach avoids the repeated construction of the inverse of the Hessian sketch \(H_t^{-1}\).
 The update formula can be represented as:

 Based on Marchenko-Pastur law, \citet{ozaslan2019iterative} investigated the optimal step sizes \(\mu\) and \(\eta\), achieving a data-independent convergence rate $(d/m)^{1/2}$.
 See more related work in \citep{tang2017gradient,lacotte2021adaptive,lacotte2020optimal,lacotte2021faster,na2023hessian,epperly2024fast}